10 Safety Tips for Working at Heights (in 2019 and Beyond)

 3. Inspect Your PPE

-Employees can use all the equipment they want, if they’re not inspecting it, it could fail at any time.
+Employees can use all the equipment they want, if they’re not inspecting it, it could fail anytime.
 When it comes to harnesses and lanyards, while they need to be periodically inspected by a Competent Person (one with the knowledge to recognize the hazard AND the authority to correct it), they should also be inspected by the user prior to every use.
-In order for this to happen, your users need to understand what it is they’re looking for, what is acceptable and what is not, and what to do when they find a problem.
+In order for this to happen, your users need to understand what they’re looking for, what is acceptable and what is not, and what to do when they find a problem.
 The inspection should be thorough, but does not need to take a lot of time.
 Even so, this brief pre-work check could save a life.

 4. Ensure You Understand Fall Distance

 You can wear all the fall protection equipment in the world, but if it allows you to hit the lower level before it engages, it’s pointless.
-This may sound like a “common sense” statement, but you’d be surprised at how many people don’t seem to have “common sense”.
+This may sound like a "common sense" statement, but you’d be surprised at how many people don’t seem to have “common sense”.
 It is not unusual to go onto a construction site or observe a maintenance crew in a plant and see a worker at 10-12’ off the ground wearing a 6’ lanyard with a deceleration device.
 While at first glance you might think that it should work, there are a number of reasons why it won’t.
 First, you have to add 3.5’ of distance to account for the deployment of your deceleration device.
 Already that means the lanyard itself is 9.5’ long.
 Unless you are a 6” tall person, this is some pretty bad news.
-Your actual fall distance needs to not only include the length of your lanyard when deployed, but also your body length below the D-ring and any sag in your harness and anchor system.
+Your actual fall distance needs not only include the length of your lanyard when deployed, but also your body length below the D-ring and any sag in your harness and anchor system.
 Count on a good 18.5’ minimum before you’re able to use a 6’ lanyard with deceleration device.

 5. Ensure the Selection of Acceptable Anchor Point